 Once we had finished dinner and a few after-dinner drinks, an FA quietly informed us that they had made up a double bed in row 3 as it was not occupied on this flight.
 So we virtually had a two-room suite to ourselves.
 On an eleven-hour flight, that’s luxury.
 The double bed is unique in first class and perhaps our favorite aspect of the flight.
 It was a pity that there is a ridge down the middle and the bed was a little hard, but lying on top of a duvet solved both issues pretty well and we were able to sleep peacefully holding each other, just like at home.
 All too soon, it was time to wake and freshen up before the breakfast service.
 It’s a good sign when you wish a flight this long could go on longer.

 Review Of Singapore Airlines (SIA) Private Room at Singapore Changi

 Overall, the service was a step up from other airlines we have flown in first class – nothing was too much trouble and everything was done with a smile.
-Attention to detail is so important to the luxury experience and SQ have perfected the art – our favourite touch was that white fog, creating such a sense of occasion and anticipation when serving the Champagne.
-Food was a little disappointing but only because our expectations were so high and we chose Thai-style dishes that were a bit Westernised for our tastes.
-Pyjamas were provided and were pretty good – the right weight and soft to wear.
+Attention to detail is so important to the luxury experience and SQ has perfected the art – our favorite touch was that white fog, creating such a sense of occasion and anticipation when serving the Champagne.
+The food was a little disappointing but only because our expectations were so high and we chose Thai-style dishes that were a bit Westernised for our tastes.
+Pajamas were provided and were pretty good – the right weight and soft to wear.
 The amenity kit was also good and included a 30 ml bottle of Salvatore Ferragamo perfume.
-In-flight service was superb, but there could be improvements in the ground service at both airports – the lounge at Zürich is pretty poor for first class and on arrival in Changi, it would have been helpful to have been escorted to the lounge.
-However, we loved flying Singapore Suites and will definitely look out for the opportunity to do so again.
+In-flight service was superb, but there could be improvements in the ground service at both airports – the lounge at Zürich is pretty poor for first class, and on arrival in Changi, it would have been helpful to have been escorted to the lounge.
+However, we loved flying Singapore Suites and will definitely lookout for the opportunity to do so again.